 I’m a huge veggie girl.
 I could eat veggies, nothing but veggies, at every meal and be contented as a cat.
 My mother in law shares my love of veggies so on a recent visit from them I decided to create a stew that was loaded to the brim with all of our favorites, with a really easy way to achieve the perfect seasoning and my favorite “dump it all in” method of preparation.
-But before we get into that, I want to visit with you a little.
+But before we get into my Zippy Beef Stew, I want to visit with you a little.
 If you’re in a rush, just scroll down to the recipe card.
 Otherwise, grab a glass of tea and settle in because chances are, you can relate.

 We are in a new season in life.

 Our first child is about to leave the nest.
 In the blink of an eye we have moved from being diaper changers and bottle washers to sages who offer advice on relationships and insight about ethics.
 It’s almost as if we can hear the clock counting down the seconds and as it ticks away we go over the wisdom we have gained in our own lives and try to impart as much as possible to them.
 Dinner conversations are comical in how quickly they can go from “Hey!
 I made cake for dessert” to “Now you know the company you keep will absolutely alter your behavior and attitudes, not to mention your reputation.
 So you have to be very careful to choose wisely.”

 I’ve become that person in the grocery store who stops moms with kids in the buggy, tells her how beautiful they are, and then offers up a mini life story of how mine were that age yesterday and now they are grown.
 It’s like I’m in this new club that doesn’t have any member meetings (we’re too busy watching our bank accounts drain from college fees) and so I need to let others know to hold on to where they are while they can.